 Unlike a macchiato, which uses a small amount of milk, a cortado is made using a double shot of espresso followed by an equal amount of steamed milk.
 The milk is heated to a certain degree where it is steamed, but does not form a ‘frothy’ consistency.
 Once the layers of espresso and steamed milk are even, a thin layer of milk foam is poured over the steamed milk.

-HOW MUCH CAFFEINE IS YOUR CUP OF CORTADO
+HOW MUCH CAFFEINE IS IN YOUR CUP OF CORTADO

 The steamed milk in a cortado has no level of caffeine in it, the only amount of caffeine that there is, is in the espresso portion of the coffee.
 Since a cortado has a double shot of espresso and not a single shot, typically there is a more than usual amount of caffeine.
 A single “shot” of espresso is 1.5 ounces or 77 mg of caffeine.
 A double “shot” of espresso carries 58 - 185 mg of caffeine.